Thirty Thousand Feet Over China

-Thirty Thousand Feet Over China is the second studio album by English post-punk/new wave band The Passions, released 18 September 1981 by Polydor Records.
+Thirty Thousand Feet Over China is the second studio album by English post-punk/new wave band the Passions, released 18 September 1981 by Polydor Records.
 It reached No. 92 in the UK Albums Chart.
 It contains the group's hit single "I'm in Love with a German Film Star".

 Track listing

-2008 Cherry Red CD bonus tracks:

 Personnel

+Credits adapted from LP liner notes.